 With the outbreak of the conflict the two sides had clear strengths and weaknesses, which they each tried to exploit.

-Rome had a lot of experience in land warfare during their expansion across Italy for the last 200 years.
+Rome had a lot of experience in land warfare thanks to their expansion across Italy in the previous 200 years.

 However, they had no real navy to speak of, and were vulnerable on the oceans.